madxb98/dist-alg-fall-2022/bank/README.md

 Please describe your strategy and in particular the replication approach you have taken:

 **-->YOUR ANSWER HERE<--**
-My strategy to implement replication involves Branches and Atms communicating with each other through the RPC system.
+My strategy to implement replication involves Branches and Atms communicating with each other through the message passing system.
 Ideally a Branch or Atm will receive a command such as opening a new account, and after performing that action the Branch or Atm sends a message to all other Branches & Atms to perform the same action locally.

 ### Step 2 : describe your solutions limitations